Frequently Asked Questions

 Soror Meral’s writings within In the Continuum, as well as other unpublished writings and correspondence, have been collected by TOTSS into a series of publications.
-The first of these, The Thoth Tarot, Astrology, & Other Selected Writings, originally appeared in the fall of 2010, and will be available in a new paperback edition via our online Store in early 2017.
+The first of these, The Thoth Tarot, Astrology, & Other Selected Writings, originally appeared in the fall of 2010, and is available via our online Store.
 The second volume of Soror Meral’s writings, The Kabbalah, Magick, and Thelema.
 Selected Writings Volume II, was released in the summer of 2012, and may be ordered via Weiser Antiquarian Books and Amazon.com.

 Who was Jane Wolfe?